 Juarez, Mexico – Just minutes from the safest large city in the United States, (El Paso, Texas), stands the former murder capital of the world.
 Though cartel violence has subsided, the aftermath is still very real.
 Many children saw their parents die in the streets and now there are currently too many orphans to count.
 But in the heart of it all, stands a football field-sized orphanage called the House of Gems.
 In the midst of the chaos, this facility stands as a reminder that these children still have a hope and a future.
-The facility is 90% complete, and when it’s done, over 200 children will be safe from human traffickers and predators.
+The facility is 95% complete, and when it’s done, over 400 children will be safe from human traffickers and predators.
 Our hope is that this film can be a voice for the voiceless and inspire many to help finish the House of Gems.
 Together we can bring the children home.

-Deep in the heart of the Valley of Juarez, the once peaceful town of Guadalupe Districto Bravo has become a bloody war zone.
+In the Valley of Juarez, the once peaceful town of Guadalupe Distrito Bravo has become a bloody war zone.
 The police are all murdered, families are systematically killed and neighborhoods are burned to the ground.
-Nearly 100,000 are dead throughout Mexico and more than 10,000 children are orphaned as the result of the cartel’s brutal violence.
+Nearly 200,000 are dead throughout Mexico and more than 10,000 children are orphaned as the result of the cartel’s brutal violence.
 Many of them have become victims of human trafficking and the lucky ones have fallen to the drug trade.
 Now, an influx of migrants stuck at the U.S. – Mexico border has made the grave situation much worse.
 Many more lives are at risk.

 This film is currently in production.